-In 2023, 40% of our top five soy suppliers had their own forest policy and aligned on a 2020 cut-off date like Danone.
+In 2024, 40% of our top soy suppliers had their own forest policy and aligned on a 2020 cut-off date like Danone.

-Danone is committed to supporting landscape projects by 2030 that protect and restore vital ecosystems previously impacted by deforestation or land conversion.
+Danone is committed to supporting landscape projects by 2030 that help restore vital ecosystems previously impacted by deforestation or land conversion.
 Our focus is on strengthening farmer livelihoods where relevant.
-In line with our Danone Forest Policy commitment and the Danone Regenerative Agriculture framework, we develop and support on-farm pilot projects that help soybean smallholders improve their agricultural practices and reduce deforestation in their ecosystems.
+Additionally, Danone uses the SAI Regenerative agriculture Framework, to support developing and support on-farm programs that help farmers improve their agricultural practices.
+We ensure these programs support our Forest Policy commitment.

-Two notable pilot projects were underway in 2023:
+Two notable projects were underway in 2024: